The Missing Cross to Purity

 who renews you up into the image of God,

-that Adam and Eve were in before they fell;
+which Adam and Eve were in before they fell;

 so that the glory of the Lord may fill your temple.

-the Jews inward must not have two; for then they make a sect,
+the inward Jews must not have two; for then they make a sect,

 and go from truth in their own hearts, and from the spirit of God.